British soldiers in the eighteenth century: Camp

-On an 18th-century battlefield, the camp set up by a regiment would have been extremely simplistic in terms of possessions and comforts.
+On an 18th-century battlefield, the military camp set up by a regiment would have been extremely simplistic in terms of possessions and comforts.
 Only the very basic necessities would have been taken as everything a regiment needed had to be carried while on the move.
 A traditional regiment of foot, made up of ten companies of approximately 792 men, would have carried a set of camp equipment that included 160 tents, 160 tin kettles with bags, 160 hand hatchets, 12 bell tents, 12 camp colours, 20 drum cases, 10 powder bags, 792 water flasks with strings, 792 haversacks and 792 knapsacks.